vegaprotocol/specs/protocol/0028-governance.md

 ## 💧 Sweetwater

-- Transfers created by the period allocation of funds from the Network Treasury to a reward pool account are executed correctly as define here (though they are initiated by governance setting the parameters not by a direct governance proposal)
+- Transfers created by the period allocation of funds from the Network Treasury to a reward pool account are executed correctly as defined here (though they are initiated by governance setting the parameters not by a direct governance proposal)